OlGe404/minikube/README.md

   * Refresh your shell with <code>. /etc/profile.d/minikube.sh</code>
   * Ensure the client works with <code>minik get pods</code>

+The installation was tested on Ubuntu 22.04.1 LTS (Jammy Jellyfish).

 ## Start/Stop minikube
-After the installation, minikube will be started but it won't be added to the autostart, unless `minikube_autostart: true`.
-You can provide it by adding `-e minukube_autostart=true` to the `ansible-playbook install.yaml` command, or by setting it in [vars.yaml](vars.yaml).
+After the installation, minikube will be started but it won't be added to the autostart.
+You can add it to the autostart by adding `-e minukube_autostart=true` to the `ansible-playbook install.yaml` command, or by setting it in the [vars.yaml](vars.yaml) file.

 To start minikube, run `minikube start`.
 To stop minikube, run `minikube stop`.
 To delete the current cluster, run `minikube delete`.